EmixamPP/linux-enable-ir-emitter/README.md

 This tool was created to use [Howdy](https://github.com/boltgolt/howdy), a Windows Hello for linux.

 ## Installation
+Directly refer to the manual buid section if you have an ARM architecture or your boot service manager is not Systemd but OpenRC.
+Stay here if you don't know what I'm talking about.

-ARM architecture are supported, refer directly to the manual build section.
-Distributions repository and package are no longer supported.
+Distributions repository and package are no longer officialy supported here.
 For more information, please read this [post](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/About-distributions-repository).

 Download the latest `linux-enable-ir-emitter-x.x.x.tar.gz` archive [here](https://github.com/EmixamPP/linux-enable-ir-emitter/releases/latest), then execute: